ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setup-an-express-api.md

 ## *Optional* : Setup for convenience

-Convenient (ease of development and debug) but optional steps.
+Here are a few handy but optional steps to help you develop and debug.

 ### Auto reload server and use npm scripts

+Instead of stopping and restarting your node server at each file update, you can setup a file watcher that will automatically restart the server on updates.

 First install `nodemon ` as a dev dependency :
 ```
 npm install nodemon --save-dev
 ```

-You can then use `nodemon server.js` to start the server with an auto reload.
+You can then use `nodemon server.js` to start the server with  auto reload.
 For convenience, you can define scripts in the `./package.json` file :
 ```json
 {
   ...